A framework of partial error correction for intermediate-scale quantum computers: Results

-We examine the dependence of $n_{\rm threshold}$ on $n$ and the idling noise in more detail in Fig.~\ref{fig:eff_idling}, plotting it against $n$ for $q_I/q=0,0.125,0.25,0.5,1$ corresponding to a ratio of noisy $I$ and $CNOT$ gates infidelities $0,0.019,0.039,0.078,0.156$, respectively (see App.~\ref{app:noise_eff} for details).
-We find that without idling noise $n_{\rm threshold}\approx5$ and does not depend on $n$.
-Otherwise, it grows linearly with $n$, and the growth slope increases with the idling noise strength.
+For all $n$ and $\varepsilon_I$ we find that there exist $n_{\rm threshold}>2$, which does not depend on $L$ for fixed total qubit number and the idling noise error rate.
+We analyze its scaling with $n$ and $\varepsilon_I$ in Fig.~\ref{fig:mirr_threshold}.
+We find that without idling noise $n_{\rm threshold}\approx3$ and does not depend on $n$.
+Otherwise, it grows approximately linearly with $n$, and the growth slope increases with the idling noise strength.
 This dependence is expected as the logical gates acting on the clean registers have higher depth when compiled to the native physical gate set than gates acting only on noisy registers.
+Furthermore, they are followed by QEC rounds that further enlarge the depth of the circuits applied to the clean qubits.
 Therefore, a random Clifford circuit compiled to the native gates in the presence of the clean qubits has an increased depth resulting in more idling at the noisy registers than in the case of an all-noisy device.
+Still, even in the presence of idling, we find that replacing a fraction of noisy qubits with error-corrected qubits leads to an advantage over the all-noisy device.
+For example, for the largest simulated $n=28$, we find $n_{\rm threshold}=7$ for $\varepsilon_I/\varepsilon_{CNOT}=0.005$, and $n_{\rm threshold}=15$ for $\varepsilon_I/\varepsilon_{CNOT}=0.02$.

 To intuitively explain the behavior of $n_{\rm threshold}$, we propose a heuristic model.
 We assume that the fidelity is proportional to the average number of errors occurring during a circuit execution.
-As in the case of the heuristic noise model of Sec.~\ref{sec:noise-model}, we assume that the errors occur primarily at the noisy qubits such that we can neglect the contribution from the clean registers.
-Furthermore, we assume that the dominant sources of errors are type-$d$ and $b$ two-qubit gates (similar to Sec.~\ref{sec:noise-model}) and the idling noise of the noisy registers.
+As in the case of the heuristic noise model of Sec. ``Noise model for clean-noisy circuits'', we assume that the errors occur primarily at the noisy qubits such that we can neglect the contribution from the clean registers.
+Furthermore, we assume that the dominant sources of errors are type-$d$ and $b$ two-qubit gates (similar to Sec. ``Noise model for clean-noisy circuits'' and the idling noise of the noisy registers.
 Finally, we assume that for fixed $n$, the number of type-$d$ gates including the idling gate is proportional to $n_d$, while the number of type-$b$ gates does not depend on $n_d$.
-Such scaling is expected for large $n$ with brick-layered circuits with a single block of clean registers as is simulated here.
+Such scaling is expected for large $n$ with brick-layered circuits and a single block of clean registers, as is simulated here.